 What path led you into a career in photography?

 When I was younger (a lot younger!), travelling was my passion.
-I spent quite a bit of time travelling around the world and I wanted to capture all the amazing things that I saw.
+I spent quite a bit of time travelling and I wanted to capture all the amazing things that I saw.
 My dream was to work for the Rough Guides or the Lonely Planet as a travel photographer.

 After my daughter was born I discovered a whole new aspect to photography such as capturing family life, emotions, relationships and growth.
 Time goes by so fast!
 My daughter is a teenager next year, where did that time go?!
 I feel passionate about capturing those family moments that slip away so quickly so that families can look back and remember them.